cheqd/cheqd-node/architecture/adr-list/adr-005-genesis-parameters.md

 ## Summary

-The aim of this document is to define the genesis parameters that will be used in the cheqd network testnet.
+The aim of this document is to define the genesis parameters that will be used in cheqd network testnet and mainnet.

 > Cosmos v0.42.5 parameters are described.